BrandonNguyenENT/Connect-Four-MIPS/README.md

 ## Purpose

 This repository contains all important files related to the project made in this course.
+This project is a standard Connect 4 game that consists of two player turn-based I/O,

 ## Contents